sededu/sededu/CONTRIBUTING.md

 ## Authorship
-add yourself to the Authors list on the main SedEdu project README.md
+If you contribute to SedEdu, please add yourself to the Authors list on the main SedEdu project `README.md`, and include this change with with whatever other changes you make in your [pull request](https://github.com/amoodie/sededu/blob/feat_documentation/docs/pull_request_checklist.md).
+Optionally, add a terse note next to your name describing your contribution (e.g., 1 module, documentation, bug fix).